Grading Policy

 Exams

-- You will take 2 one-hour tests and a two-hour final exam.
+- You will take 2 one-hour tests and a two-hour final exam, all in the regular assigned classroom.
 I recommend that you review all course materials before each test.
 To be successful on the exam, you ought to be able to look at each powerpoint slide from the video podcats and explain to yourself or another person what that slide shows and what it means.
 You should also understand what each assignment was about and what it means.
 Try to integrate what you have learned into a coherent structure.

 Bonus opportunities

 Throughout the quarter you will be given opportunities to earn extra credit at your discretion.
 Extra credit points will be added to your total points in the Individual Assignments category, and there is no upper limit on extra credit possible.
-Among the individual assignments, there are 5 bonus assignments you can do.
-On every assignment, you can earn extra credit by providing additional, useful content on your assignments at the discretion of the grader.
-Other opportunities will be given as the quarter progresses.
+Among the individual assignments, you can earn extra credit by providing additional, useful content on your assignments at the discretion of the grader.
+In addition, there are 7 bonus assignments you can do.
+If you are close to the next grade and you ask to be elevated to the next grade, then your choice to do or not do bonus asignments will certainly be a factor.